3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-router/react-router.md

 In the browser, things are a little different.
 When we build Single-Page Applications, we render our data inside of the browser.
 The data lives on a server, so our data's "addresses" have been defined elsewhere.
 We only need to know what these pre-defined addresses are to consume them.
-We'll still have a lot of different `views` for our data however, and we won't want to show all of them on the page at once.
+We'll still have a lot of different `views` for our data, and we won't want to show all of them on the page at once.
 Client-side `routing` is how we'll describe which views we are showing on the page at any given time.

+## Routing in React
+There is no way to handle client-side routing in the React library.
+Instead, there are multiple libraries available to handle this specific task.
+The most popular library is called `React Router`.
+This library is hands down the most popular solution for client-side routing.
+Recently, `React Router` made a major overhaul to their library with the release of `v4`.
+In the newest version, the team behind `React Router` refactored the library to make everything just a regular React components.
+Some online tutorials have not yet updated their libraries, so we recommend using the [official docs](https://reacttraining.com/react-router/)

 ## Setting up React Router

-While React does not have routing built-in out-of-the-box, the React community has developed a tool to help us solve this problem.
-[React Router](https://github.com/ReactTraining/react-router) is very simple to set up and use, and it will allow us to swap out sets of components using familiar "routing" patterns, rather than writing lots of complicated `if-statements` in our Javascript.
+React Router is going to allow us to swap out sets of components using familiar "routing" patterns, rather than writing lots of complicated `if-statements` in our JavaScript.

 To demonstrate the power of this tool, we're going to build a personal banking application, where we can independently display the Debits and Credits made to each account.